Hotel Carter: History

-Development and foreclosure
+Development and early years

 Harris H. Uris, who cofounded the Uris Buildings Corporation with his son Percy, acquired the land lots at 241 West 42nd Street and 250–262 West 43rd Street in September 1928.
 The acquisition gave the Uris family a site of 16500 ft2, on which the family planned to build a 25-story hotel with 700 guestrooms.
 In May 1929, the New York State Title and Mortgage Company gave Percy and his brother Harold a $2.2 million construction loan for the Hotel Dixie.
 Excavation for the new structure began the same month with the removal of six old tenements from the site.
 Tenements at 250–262 West 43rd Street were razed, along with a two-story taxpayer at 241 West 42nd Street.
 The Uris brothers acquired a four-story building at 266 West 43rd Street in August 1929.
 This land lot was separated from the hotel's site by another building at 264 West 43rd Street, (Note: The building at 264 West 43rd Street was used by the Loft Inc. store at the hotel's base, then sold to Jacobowitz & Katz in 1951.) which belonged to the Schulte family.
 At the time, work on the hotel's foundations was underway.
 Several floors of steelwork had been added to the hotel by mid-October 1929.

 The Uris brothers leased the storefronts to various businesses, including a laundry, as well as a beauty parlor and barber shop.
 A concession was also awarded for the hat rack in the Dixie Hotel's lobby.
 Scarr Transportation Service was hired to managed the bus terminal, and the restaurant space in the terminal was leased to Loft, Inc. Two bus operators began using a temporary bus terminal on the site on December 9, 1929, and group of transportation executives formally dedicated the Dixie Hotel's Central Union Bus Terminal on February 14, 1930.
 The Dixie Hotel was originally supposed to open on May 1, 1930, and the bus terminal was planned to formally open at the same time.
 That month, M.C.
 Levine was recorded as having incorporated the Hotel Dixie with 10,000 shares.
 The Bowery Savings Bank gave a $350,000 mortgage loan the same month to the Jerrold Holding Corporation, a holding company led by Harris Uris, which owned the hotel.
 This mortgage loan, along with four others on the site, were consolidated into a single lien totaling $1.85 million.
 The bus terminal formally opened in May 1930.
 The Hotel Dixie opened the next month, with S. Gregory Taylor as the operator and James M. Tait as the general manager.
-The Central Union Bus Terminal was known as the Short Line Bus Terminal by July 1931.

 The Hotel Carter is located in the Theater District of Manhattan.